Crypto2099/simpleLiveView/README.md

 This script uses the Prometheus stats baked into `cardano-node` so you may need to change the `promport` variable to match the Prometheus port (set to 12798 by default) specified in your `mainnet-config.json` file.
 You can also adjust the `refreshrate` variable to increase or decrease the refresh rate of the script (set to refresh every two (2) seconds by default).

+#### Version 1.4 Changes

+Version 1.4 introduces a couple of changes including the ability to provide a "Node Name" to label your stats view (i.e. "[TICKR] Relay #1").

+Also introduced a check for the total number of remote peers connected.
+This is configured via the `cardanoport` variable and may need to be updated if you do not use the default `3001` port.

 ## Installation

 ```